shahlab/LTEE-gene-expression/README.md

     └── 6-rrna_depleted
 ```

 Then, download the sequencing data (https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE164308) and place it in /seqdata/1-original.
-Upon downloading the data, you should change the filenames to the following
+Upon downloading the data, you should change the filenames to the following new file names:

 | GSE number 	| Sample name        	| New file name      	|
 |------------	|--------------------	|--------------------	|